freebsd/freebsd-quarterly/README.md

 Don't worry too much about the Markdown syntax or language errors - we will fix it for you.

-Deadline for submitting Status Reports for the third quarter of 2019 is 2019-10-31.
+Deadline for submitting Status Reports for the fourth quarter of 2019 is 2020-01-01.
+(Note that this is immediately after the end of the fourth quater, not several weeks later as was the case with previous quarterly reports.)